azdavis/azdavis.net/posts/en/define-pl-02.md

 > and $\mathsf{fv}(e') = \emptyset$.

 Preservation not only preserves typing, but also the presence of free variables.
-This is important, since we need there to be no free variables for $e'$ in order to be able to feed $e'$ back into the progress theorem.
+This is important, since we need there to be no free variables in $e'$ in order to be able to feed $e'$ back into the progress theorem.

 ### Safety